AlanFermat/AlanFermat.github.io/_posts/2017-07-22-Neural-Network.markdown

 	</div>
 </div>

-## Other applications
+## What are other applications?

-Use 3-layer neural network to teach a robotic arm how to draw certain pictures.
+We also use a 3-layer neural network to teach a robotic arm how to draw certain pictures.
+The result is quite fun!

 Check this out:
 <a href = "https://github.com/AlanFermat/2R-robotic-arm-with-neural-network"> ANN application in Robotics </a>